eea/eea.docker.elastic/README.md

-# Elasticsearch Docker image with EEA RDF River installed
+# Elasticsearch Docker image with the ReadOnlyRest plugin

 ## Plugins
 This image is based on the official Elasticsearch Docker image